-Mezzo-soprano Victoria Marshall has been hailed for her “rich and powerful voice,” and for her “performance with aplomb and humour,” (Pierre Meunier, La Liberté).
-She made her two professional debuts as guest soloist in Handel’s Messiah with the Winnipeg Symphony Orchestra under the baton of Case Scaglione, and with the Regina Symphony Orchestra under Hart Godden.
-Ms. Marshall was also honoured to create the role of Vashti in the world premiere of the science-fiction opera, The Machine Stops, based on E.M.
+Hailed for her “warmly burnished vocals and dramatic intensity” (Holly Harris, Opera Canada), mezzo-soprano Victoria Marshall’s star is rising as an interpreter of art-song, opera, and oratorio.
+She made her professional debuts singing Handel’s Messiah with the Winnipeg Symphony Orchestra under the baton of Case Scaglione, with the Regina Symphony Orchestra under Hart Godden, and with the National Academy Orchestra under Boris Brott.
+She also created the role of Vashti in the world premiere of the science-fiction opera, The Machine Stops, based on E.M.
 Forster’s short story.

 Join Tafelscene for discount concert tickets and intermission parties | MORE INFO

 Our annual institute for emerging artists.
 January 4—10, 2019 | MORE INFO